El Tatio: Climate and biology

 The climate is dry with about 44 mm precipitation per year.
 Most of it falls between December and March, a precipitation pattern mediated by the South American monsoon and by the South Pacific High which is responsible for the dry climate.
 The whole Central Andes were wetter in the past, resulting in the formation of lakes such as Lake Tauca in the Altiplano.
 This, and a colder climate, resulted in the development of glaciers at El Tatio, which have left moraines.

 The region is additionally rather windy with mean windspeeds of 3.7–7.5 m/s, which influence the hot springs by enhancing evaporation and imparting a directional growth to certain finger-like sinter deposits.
 The evaporation rates per month reach 131.9 mm and they facilitate the deposition of sinters.
 There is a diurnal cycle in wind and atmospheric humidity, with no wind and high humidity during the night and wind with low humidity during the day.
 The atmospheric pressure at this elevation drops to about 0.58 atmospheres, lowering the boiling point of water to about 86 C.

 Apart from precipitation, the area is characterized by extreme temperature variations between day and night which can reach 40 C-change and induce freeze-thaw cycles.
 The Chilean Dirección General del Agua operates a weather station at El Tatio; according to data from this station air temperatures average 3.6 C and precipitation 250 mm/year.
-El Tatio further features high ultraviolet (UV) insolation, which can reach 33 W/m2 UV-A and 6 W/m2 UV-B. The low atmospheric pressure and high UV irradiation has led scientists to treat El Tatio as an analogue for environments on Mars.
+El Tatio further features high ultraviolet (UV) insolation, which can reach 33 W/m2 UV-A and 6 W/m2 UV-B. The low atmospheric pressure and high UV irradiation has led scientists to treat El Tatio as an analogue for environments on Mars, its dry vegetation-free environment has invited comparisons to Earth's Archaean epoch.

 The dry grassland vegetation of the region is classified as Central Andean dry puna and lies above the treeline.
 About 90 plant species have been identified at El Tatio and surroundings, such as the endemic Adesmia atacamensis, Calceolaria stellariifolia, Junellia tridactyla and Opuntia conoidea.
 Tussock grasses like Anatherostipa, Festuca and Stipa occur at 3900–4400 m elevation, while rosette and cushion plants reach elevations of 4800 m; these include Azorella, Chaetanthera, Mulinum, Senecio, Lenzia, Pycnophyllum and Valeriana.
 Bushland species include Lenzia chamaepitys, Senecio puchii and Perezia atacamensis, while Arenaria rivularis, Oxychloe andina and Zameioscirpus atacamensis grow in wetlands.
 Riparian vegetation occurs along the Rio Salado.
 Among the animals in the region are chinchillas and viscachas and llamas, mainly the vicuña.